donald-macritchie/hangman/README.md

 - Passed the code through a [PEP8 linter](https://pep8ci.herokuapp.com/#) and confirmed there are no problems.
 - I have given invalid inputs, such as non alphabetical charecters. eg numbers and special charecters
-- tested the game functionality through my local terminal and the Heroku Terminal
+- I have tested the game functionality through my local terminal and the Heroku Terminal

 ## Bugs

 ### Solved Bugs

 1.
-- Within the play_again function, when the user was asked if they wantewd to play again, a "no" response would not end the game.
+- Within the play_again function, when the user was asked if they wanted to play again, a "no" response would not end the game.

 ![This is a screen shot of a bug in the code](./assets/screenshots/bug_one.png)

-- What was happening in the continue_game variable was, python was reading the condition as "if continue game = "N", or, "No" = True".
+- What was happening in the continue_game variable was, python was reading the condition as "if continue_game = "N", or, "No" = True".
-- To fix this, first the conditions were put into lowercase and "N" was removed.
+- To fix this, the conditions were put into lowercase and "N" was removed.

 2.
-- When iimplementing the score functionality, I had incremented the score to add one point after each letter had been solved.
+- When implementing the score functionality, I had incremented the score to add one point after each letter had been solved.
-- As I wanted the points to accumulate after each word was sloved, I moved this peice of code to be read after the word had been completed.
+- As I wanted the points to accumulate after each word was solved, I moved this peice of code to be read after the word had been completed.

 ![This is a screen shot of the fix for the second bug in the code](./assets/screenshots/bug_two.png)